Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 data.info()
 ```

 Nothing suspicous for the first and last rows, but here with `info()` we can see that the number of observations per column seem to be varying if you compare the `Non-Null Count` information to the number of entries in the data (N=198334).
 Only station number and time seem to have data on each row.
 All other columns seem to have some missing values.
 This is not necessarily anything dangerous, but good to keep in mind.

+Let's still look at the descriptive statistics:

 ```python
 # Descriptive stats